jellyfin-archive/jellyfin-docs/general/server/live-tv/index.md

 Jellyfin has support for the following tuners:

-  * HDHomerun
+  * HDHomeRun
   * M3U

-HDHomerun is a special case because they will usually get detected automatically by the server.
+HDHomeRun is a special case because they will usually get detected automatically by the server.
 Otherwise you can manually add tuners by navigating to **Live TV** in the settings and adding one there.

-Note:  Docker users using HDHomerun devices should set networking to host mode as Jellyfin needs to connect to a changing UDP port
+**Note:** Docker users using HDHomeRun devices should set networking to host mode as Jellyfin needs to connect to a changing UDP port.

-M3U allows you to add IPTV channel playlists which you can view and record in Jellyfin.
+M3U allows you to add IPTV channel playlists which you can view and record.

 Additional tuner types are available via plugins.

 ## Guide

 Guide data will need to be mapped to their corresponding channels after a guide data provider is configured.
 The guide data formats below are included with the server:

   * Schedules Direct
   * XMLTV